Amulyapriyaeamani/flowpay-fraud-risk-sql-analysis/docs/07_data_validation.md

 The fraud reporting process appears consistent.

+No cases found in this dataset, though in real systems fraud can be reported after successful transactions.

 ## 2. Transactions Marked FRAUDULENT Without Fraud Reports

 This check verifies whether transactions labeled as FRAUDULENT have a corresponding fraud investigation record.